flowx-ai/docs-flowx/docs/building-blocks/node/exclusive-gateway-node.md

 sidebar_position: 5
 ---

-# Exclusive Gateway
+# Exclusive gateway

 Flow decisions can be configured using an Exclusive Gateway.
 Using this node will make `if condition then go to this node` constructions are available.

-## Configuring an Exclusive Gateway node
+## Configuring an Exclusive gateway node

 ![Exclusive gateway](./img/gateway_exclusive.png#center)